The Ultimate Guide to Hospital Advertising & Marketing

 Based on the findings of Checking the Pulse of Today’s Healthcare Consumer, a hospital’s marketing and advertising messages should do the following:

-- Encourage the return to in-person care.
 Reassure consumers with the benefits and perks of the in-office experience.
 For example, you can use TV’s visual medium to show off visual displays with predicted – and short – wait times and elevate awareness of how this tech will improve the overall patient experience.

-- Communicate key differentiators.
 Hospitals have a major opportunity to highlight competitive differentiation using cross-platform video storytelling.
 Hospitals should consider lifestyle integrations with trusted TV partners to help contextualize the hospital’s critical role in its community.

-- Tell an important story.
 When audiences become captivated and emotionally connected to an ad, it improves brand awareness, ad recall, and increases purchase intent.
 Before the pandemic, creative that performed well told a patient’s story.
 During the pandemic, the best-performing ads focused on health and wellness – things like how to keep yourself safe.
 In 2023, we’re seeing that viewers want to hear a caregiver’s perspective as much as they want to hear the patient’s.

 Hospital Advertising Examples